MicrosoftDocs/supply-chain-center/articles/administer/schema/deliveryordertrackingline.md

 # **DeliveryOrderTrackingLine**

+The delivery order tracking line entity refers to the details of the tracking associated with the delivery order.

 |	EntityAttribute	|	Datatype	|	Length	|	Primary Key	|	Description	|
 |---------------|--------|------|----------|-----------|
 |	DeliveryOrderLineId	|	string	|	256	|	No	|	Delivery order line Id	|